Ipekhero/PixelPath/README.md

-# Pixel Adventure RPG
+# PixelPath

-A web-based pixel art adventure RPG game built with HTML5 Canvas and JavaScript.
+A web-based pixel art adventure game built with HTML5 Canvas and JavaScript.

 ## Prerequisites